 Don't Panic: The steps below require you to adjust a component on the JFT board while the circuit is powered up and working.
 If you accidentally touch the wrong components with the screw driver, it may damage your JFT, Palette, or even 500-series rack.
 Take a deep breath, keep a steady hand, and enjoy the experience.
 This is real DIY, my friend!

-- With Saturation turned all the way down, distortion should be practically unnoticeable.
+- With the Colour control turned all the way down, distortion should be practically unnoticeable.

-- With Saturation turned all the way up, distortion should be clearly audible, if not crunchy and agressive.
+- With Colour turned all the way up, distortion should be clearly audible, if not crunchy and agressive.

-- With Saturation set to the gap between the two bars on the front panel legend, distortion should register as an "enhancement" of the original signal.
+- With Colour set to the longer line that leads to the LED on the front panel, distortion should register as an "enhancement" of the original signal.
 That is, it it heard as "warmth" or "color" rather than distortion.